-Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Aqua Fria River.
-This is a semi-landscaped area with italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
+Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Agua Fria River.
+This is a semi-landscaped area with Italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
 Each campsite is located to the west of an olive tree which will provide shade in the early mo

-Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Aqua Fria River.
-This is a semi-landscaped area with italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
+Located in the Minds Garden at Arcosanti, the campsite is on a desert mesa overlooking the Agua Fria River.
+This is a semi-landscaped area with Italian cypress and olive trees, you will also find plenty of prickly pear cacti, mesquite trees, and other native vegetation in the area.
 Each campsite is located to the west of an olive tree which will provide shade in the early mornings protecting your tent from the early morning sun.
 Campsites also have a fair amount of privacy, but are located in the gardens which are frequented by residents and guests throughout the day.
-The gardens are also watered on a daily basis, so campers may get a visit from our landscaping crew in the early mornings to give those italian cypress and olive trees plenty to drink.
+The gardens are also watered on a daily basis, so campers may get a visit from our landscaping crew in the early mornings to give those Italian cypress and olive trees plenty to drink.

-Arcosanti is an urban design experiment started in 1970 by Italian-American architect Paolo Soleri with the intent to integrate Architecture and Ecology as a way to seek equitable and sustainable relationships between human activities and the Earth's ecology.
-To get to know the site better and to learn more about Arcosanti, guests are welcome to take one of our daily guided tours ($15/person or $10/student), available Monday-Tuesday 9:30am and 11am, and Thursday-Sunday at 9:30am, 11am, 1:30pm, and 3pm.
+To get to know the site better and to learn more about Arcosanti, guests are welcome to take one of our daily guided tours ($15/person or $10/student), available Monday-Tuesday 9:30am and 11am, and Wednesday-Sunday at 9:30am, 11am, 1:30pm, and 3pm.
 To guarantee a spot on the tour make a reservation through our website: Arcosanti.org > Visit > Guided Tours > Schedule Your Tour.

 During your stay here you will have full access to all exterior public spaces on site, as well as the visitor's center which houses a gallery + shop (open everyday from 9am-5pm) and a cafe (open Thursday-Sunday from 9-2 pm, offering coffee/tea and pastry service in the morning and lunch starting at 11am).
 Guests are welcome to go hiking, participate in community events, and explore the beautiful architecture.
 You are only restricted from private areas such as residents' homes and construction areas.
 For more information or questions contact me.

 - Check in: After 3PM